ENERZAi/NadyaDocs/NadyaDocs/topics/Mutability-and-reference.md

 ## Reference
 Reference allows one value to point to contents of another value.
 This lets programmers to give different name, create sub-tensor without copying the value.

-In Opus values can be divided into two categories. l-value and r-value. l-value are values stored in the environment while r-value are values that are temporary and can be destructed afterwards by garbage collector.
+In Nadya values can be divided into two categories. l-value and r-value. l-value are values stored in the environment while r-value are values that are temporary and can be destructed afterwards by garbage collector.

 To reference some value, we must reference l-values.
 Therefore, interpreter must check whether value given inside is l-value or r-value.